KrayTwins/H2O-AI-AWS-Ubuntu-16.04-GPU/README.md

 # Intalling H2O Driverless AI GPU on AWS p2.exlarge with Ubuntu-16.04

-If you want to try the H2O Diverless AI you need to buy or request a trial license \
+If you want to try the H2O Diverless AI you need to contact H2O sales or request a trial license \
 https://www.h2o.ai/try-driverless-ai/